aliuwahab/sampler/README.md

-## About This Project Laravel
+## About This Project
-A simple coding challenge required by sampler in the recruitment process.
+A simple coding challenge administered

 ## System Requirements
 Make sure you have the following installed in your machine